 Most M1 Macs allow adding only a single external monitor; the Mac mini allows two.
-Despite many reader questions, there’s no adapter or trickery you can do to add an additional display beyond the level Apple supports.* The video circuitry simply isn’t there.
+Despite many reader questions, there’s no adapter or trickery you can do using Apple equipment to add an additional display beyond the level Apple supports.* The video circuitry simply isn’t there.

 Here are your options grouped by display choices:

-- MacBook Air, 13-inch MacBook Pro, iMac: One external display at up to 6K resolution
+- M1 MacBook Air, 13-inch MacBook Pro, iMac: One external display at up to 6K resolution

-- Mac mini: Two displays: one at up to 6K over USB-C and one at up to 4K over HDMI 2.0
+- M1 Mac mini: One at up to 6K over USB-C and one at up to 4K over HDMI 2.0

 Intel Mac with USB 3/Thunderbolt 3 monitor options